stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.saving/pdfencryptiondetails/get_permissions/_index.md

 ## PdfEncryptionDetails::get_Permissions method

 Specifies the operations that are allowed to a user on an encrypted PDF document.
-The default value is **DisallowAll**.
+The default value is [DisallowAll](../../pdfpermissions/).

 ```cpp
 Aspose::Words::Saving::PdfPermissions Aspose::Words::Saving::PdfEncryptionDetails::get_Permissions() const